Oliver Wakeman

-Oliver Wakeman (born 26 February 1972) is an English musician, rock keyboardist and composer, best known as a member of Yes from 2008 to 2011, having filled the role of keyboardist previously held by his father, Rick Wakeman.
+Oliver Wakeman (born 26 February 1972) is an English musician and composer.
+He was a member of Yes from 2009 to 2011, filling the role of keyboardist previously held by his father, Rick Wakeman.

 Biography

 Oliver is the first son of Rick Wakeman and his first wife Rosaline Woolford and is the older brother of Adam Wakeman.
 His parents divorced when he was young.

 Solo

-He worked with Clive Nolan (of Arena) on two progressive rock concept albums, Jabberwocky (released 1999) and Hound of the Baskervilles.
+He worked with Clive Nolan (of Arena) on two progressive rock concept albums, Jabberwocky (released 1999) and Hound of the Baskervilles (released 2002).
 Tracy Hitchings appears on both albums, while Rick Wakeman (narrating) and Yes alumnus Peter Banks both appeared on Jabberwocky.
+The two reconvened in 2001 to complete the tracks which were written for their abandoned 3rd album 'Frankenstein'.
+These were released as part of the 'Tales By Gaslight' Box set and as a separate stand alone release.

 Wakeman worked with Steve Howe for several years (originally his father's bandmate in Yes and later as a bandmate when Oliver joined Yes himself).
 The two lived fairly close to each other in south-west England.
 Howe guested on Wakeman's solo album The 3 Ages of Magick, while Wakeman is on Howe's 2005 solo album Spectrum and contributed to Howe's recording of "Australia" for the US version of the Yes collection The Ultimate Yes: 35th Anniversary Collection.
+Music from these two albums appear on two of Howe's Box Sets.

 Wakeman wrote a CD inspired by his visits to and experiences on Lundy, a small island in the Bristol Channel which was released originally in 1997 and then again in 1999.
 He toured with Bob Catley in the UK and Europe and also guested on an Ayreon project The Human Equation in 2004.
 Wakeman replaced keyboardist Herb Schildt for the American progressive rock band Starcastle, known for their Yes-like sound, at RoSfest (Rites of Spring festival) 2007.